errbit/errbit/README.md

 * Add tests for it.
 This is important so we don't break it in a future version unintentionally.
 * Commit, do not mess with Rakefile, version, or history. (if you want to have your own version, that is fine but bump version in a commit by itself we can ignore when we pull)
 * Send us a pull request.
 Bonus points for topic branches.
+* Add you on the CONTRIBUTORS.md file on the current release

 Copyright